dynamist/subgit/docs/revision-branch.md

       branch: master
 ```

-This will clone the git repo and for each `sgit pull` you make after the initial clone, it will do a git pull on the given branch to move your clone to the latest commit on this branch.
+This will clone the git repo and for each `subgit pull` you make after the initial clone, it will do a git pull on the given branch to move your clone to the latest commit on this branch.

 In the case you change the branch to a new one, it will fetch the latest commits for that other branch and do a git checkout of it locally.